ronaldngounou/kubernetes-the-hard-way/docs/05-kubernetes-configuration-files.md

 When generating kubeconfig files for Kubelets the client certificate matching the Kubelet's node name must be used.
 This will ensure Kubelets are properly authorized by the Kubernetes [Node Authorizer](https://kubernetes.io/docs/admin/authorization/node/).

-TO DO: PR to update this link.
+TO DO: PR to update this

 > The following commands must be run in the same directory used to generate the SSL certificates during the [Generating TLS Certificates](04-certificate-authority.md) lab.